Connect with others who understand.

 Medications

-Some people diagnosed with multiple sclerosis experience dizziness and vertigo as a side effect of certain medications they are taking for MS or another condition.
+Some people diagnosed with multiple sclerosis experience dizziness and vertigo as a side effect of the medications they take for MS or another condition.
 Anytime dizziness gets too bad, it can cause fainting.
-For this reason, it’s important to work with your neurologist and other health care professionals to get medical advice and find treatments that don’t cause adverse side effects.
+For this reason, it’s important to work with your neurologist and other healthcare professionals to get medical advice and find treatments that don’t cause adverse side effects.

 Other Potential Causes of Fainting and Blacking Out